Complete this Form to Opt Out of MCE

 You can return to MCE later to enjoy these benefits:

-MCE’s Light Green 50% renewable energy costs slightly less than PG&E’s 33% renewable energy and contains more power from non-polluting sources.
-In 2014 and 2015, MCE customers saved over $16 million through lower energy rates.
+MCE’s Light Green 60% renewable energy costs slightly less than PG&E’s 33% renewable energy and contains more power from non-polluting sources.
+Since 2010, MCE customers saved over $50 million through lower energy rates.

 Since MCE flipped the switch in 2010, we’ve eliminated over 300,000 metric tons of greenhouse gas emissions by using pollution-free energy.

 New clean energy projects have been built — and will continue to be built — right here in California and in our communities.
 MCE and its partners have committed more than $1.5 billion to the development of in-state and local renewable energy projects.
-Our new energy projects have supported more than 4,000 California jobs resulting in 1.3 million union labor hours.
+Our new energy projects have supported 5,000 California jobs resulting in 1.25 million labor hours (60% are union labor hours).

 The clean energy we source for you is helping new renewable companies to gain a solid footing, too.
 We’re already buying clean, affordable energy from 40 different suppliers.
 And that increased demand in turn increases the training for such jobs.